 You can click “Activate your account” on the login page of the eMPF Web Portal or eMPF Mobile App and follow the steps to activate eMPF.

-You need to register with eMPF for each company individually and a specific eMPF ID will be issued for each company.
-The authorized person of the company can manage the MPF accounts for both companies if he/she is registered as a Company Authorized Person with the same HKID number.
-The authorized person can view account information for both companies on the eMPF Platform after the schemes in which the companies are participating are onboarded to the eMPF Platform.
+You need to register with eMPF for each company individually and a unique eMPF ID will be issued for each company.
+The authorized person of the company can manage the MPF accounts for both companies if registered as a Company Authorized Person using the same HKID Card Number.

 If your HKID card shows only the year of birth, you can use the last day of the year as shown on the HKID card (i.e. 31 December) as your date of birth.
 If your HKID card shows only the year and month of birth, you can use the last day of the month as your date of birth.

 The eMPF Platform does not support online registration by passport.
 He/she can visit any of the eMPF Service Centres in person to complete the eMPF registration.
+Please click here for the location details.
+You are strongly recommended to make an appointment in advance to save time queuing.

-We advise you to register for eMPF at the earliest if the scheme that your company is participating in has already onboarded to the eMPF Platform.
+We advise you to register for eMPF at your earliest convenience.
 Using eMPF Platform can help you better manage your MPF matters and make contributions easier.

 (Existing enrolled employer) Yes.
 You can input your company name and upload documents issued by your trustee to your company within 6 months preceding the date of registration of the eMPF Platform, such as correspondences or emails in replace of BR/CI.